ggacao/Eviction_Moratoriums/README.md

 # Eviction_Moratoriums
+### For our midterm deliverables, please refer to the following Jupyter notebooks: midterm_landlordsFINAL, midterm_censusdataFINAL
-### Here is a link to our midterm presentation as well: https://docs.google.com/presentation/d/1gsrnkzuZ8rHXzPLFxcAfTZSCdVuKq9Gzf6zH4L6ph4A/edit?usp=sharing
+#### Here is a link to our midterm presentation as well: https://docs.google.com/presentation/d/1gsrnkzuZ8rHXzPLFxcAfTZSCdVuKq9Gzf6zH4L6ph4A/edit?usp=sharing